jalphonso/ufts/INSTALLATION.md

 # INSTALLATION

 ## Certificates
+You will need an openssl.cnf preferably in the default location

+Mac/Ubuntu:
+- /etc/ssl/openssl.cnf

+CentOS 7:
+- /etc/pki/tls/openssl.cnf

-You will need an openssl.cnf preferably in the default location is typically /etc/ssl/openssl.cnf If you have it elsewhere you'll need to supply it with the -conf <filename> in most of the commands.
+If you have it elsewhere you'll need to supply it with the -config openssl.cnf in most of the commands.

 #### openssl.cnf:
 ```